Drinks and Refreshments on your Safari

 We suggest you try it with a Krest Bitter Lemon Soda.
 We also recommend that you do not consume local Waragi, where Methanol is at times added.
 Such local Waragi is also called Enguli, a local term for distilled alcohol, Kasese in Western Uganda, and Lira Lira in the North.

 Uganda Waragi that is bought in Stores, sold in lodes under the Trademark of Uganda Waragi or as Leading Waragi, is triple distilled ad safe for consumption.
 It also comes in a Coffee or Coconut flavored version.

 Whiskey, Scotch, Vodka, Tequila is available at most Lodges in addition to ever-present Waragi.

 Wine has become more popular with upscale and middle-class Ugandans.
 It is, for the most part, imported.
 The best Wines available at Lodges are from South Africa.

 Wine, unlike Beers and Uganda Waragi, is much more expensive.
 Good Bottled Wine is primarily available at Luxury Lodges.
 Most often, lodges will use Boxed wine to serve guests by the glass.
 The quality of wine varies from lodge to lodge, and at times in mid-range lodges, the condition can be dismal.

-If on a safari you like a good glass of wine, the kind that you would consider buying at home we have a page that gives you advice getting a good glass of wine on Safari
+If you like a good glass of wine on a safari, the kind that you would consider buying at home, we have a page that gives you advice on getting a good glass of wine on Safari.